 In between long hikes and tours, I stayed at the Valley Hostel.
 Hostels can be hit or miss, but I loved my stay there and would absolutely check in again.
 That said, Lauterbrunnen has a host of other overnight options that are a bit plusher as well.

 There are a handful of homestays that provide sweet views, interesting interior design, and the luxury of space and privacy.
 If you’re journeying to Lauterbrunnen for the views, consider this particularly incredible Airbnb with unparalleled views of Staubbach Waterfall on the edge of town.
 For a more isolated stay, consider a private chalet removed from the hum of the village.
-Last but not least, this affordable apartment rental offers an impressive deck and won’t cost you a fortune.
+Last but not least, this affordable apartment rental offers an impressive deck and won’t cost a fortune.

 No matter where you’re going next, Lauterbrunnen is an ethereal, mountainous escape from the hustle and bustle of life.
 Consider a stop there the next time you’re in Europe!